novonordisk-research/OptiHPLCHandler/README.md

 To create a new sampleset method, first create its sample list as a list of dictionaries.
 Each dictionary must have the keys `SampleName`.
-The key `Method` is intepreted as the Empower field `MethodSetOrReportMethod`, the key `SamplePos` as the Empower field `Vial`, and the key `Injectionvolume` as the Empower field `InjectionVolume`.
+The key `Method` is intepreted as the Empower field `MethodSetOrReportMethod`, the key `SamplePos` as the Empower field `Vial`, and the key `Injectionvolume` as the Empower field `InjVol`.
+Note that if the dictionary contains both of one of these pairs, it is not predictable which will be used.
 Additional keys are interpreted as Empower fields with the key value as its name.

 ```